googleapis/google-cloud-java/RELEASING.md

 13. Run `rm -rf tmp_gh-pages` to remove the generated docs directory from your local machine.

-14. Publish a release on Github.
-Run `releasetool tag`.
+14. Run `releasetool tag` to publish a release on Github.
 It will list the last few merged PRs.
     Select the newly merged release PR.
 Releasetool will create the GitHub release with notes extracted from the pull request and tag the new release.

-15. Bump the next snapshot version.
-Run `releasetool start`.
+15. Run `releasetool start` to bump the next snapshot version.
 Select "snapshot" when prompted for the release type.
 This will bump the artifact versions and create a pull request.

 16. Review and submit the PR.